Asano-Naoki/docker_laravel_mailhog/README.md

 ## Usage
-Send emails on you Laravel application and the emails are trapped automatically in mailhog.
+Send an email on you Laravel application and the email is trapped automatically in mailhog.
 You can check the emails at http://localhost:8025/

 NOTE:
 You must set MAIL_FROM_ADDRESS a string which represents an email address(e.g. test@test) in your .env file to prevent the "Cannot send message without a sender address" error.